 - Make suggestions for improvements.
 Your suggestions will help to clarify your issue.

 - All issues are considered.
 However, it may take time for the results of your issue to be seen.
 You may always follow up on an issue through the AFAP office.

 - If you would like to confirm that your issue was received by the AFAP Program Manager, contact the AFAP office.

-List only one issue per form and please include your recommendation for a solution.
+List only one issue per email and please include your recommendation for a solution.

-The online forms system is currently down.
-We apologize any inconvenience.
-In the meantime, if you have an issue that you would like to submit, email us!
+If you have an issue that you would like to submit, please email us!
 Please follow the guidelines listed above when submitting your issue.